Prospective Students

 A note for students who are interested in Social Psychology.

 If you are interested in an individualized cross-training Ph.D. in Developmental and Social Psychology, I recommend you apply through the Developmental program as your primary program, given the focus of my research.
-If you apply to the Social Psychology Program without mentioning the Developmental program, I will give your application full consideration, but I will encourage all members of my lab to pursue training in developmental psychology to support our research on adolescent developmental processes.
-I do not have an affiliation with the Cognitive or Biological & Health programs within the Department of Psychology, but students in my lab are welcome to take courses in these areas.
+If you apply to the Social Psychology Program without mentioning the Developmental program, I will review your application, but I have never accepted a student through the Social Psychology Program who isn’t simultaneously pursuing a Ph.D. in Developmental Psychology.

 Affiliated programs and training opportunities.